thepetas/RSSFeeder/README.md

 # RSSFeeder
-RSSFeeder is android application created as a school project.
+RSSFeeder is android application created as a school project for BI-AND of FIT CVUT.